Skip to main content

 • Medical office managers oversee a healthcare organization's day-to-day administrative tasks, including expenses and accounts, staff scheduling and file management.

-• Nursing home administrators manage resident admissions in a nursing home, overseeing finances, organizational effectiveness and regulatory compliance.
+• Nursing home administrators manage resident admission in a nursing home, overseeing finances, organizational effectiveness and regulatory compliance.
 Nursing home administrators usually hold master's degrees, according to BLS.
 All states require nursing home administrators to be licensed; licensing requirements vary by state, BLS said.

 • Practice administrators oversee general operations at a medical practice, such as a primary care practice.
 They are responsible for managing a variety of administrative activities, including recruiting, contract negotiations and budgeting.